eclipse-dash/dash-licenses/README.md

 Note that the options are slightly different for the [Maven plugin](README.md#maven-plugin-options).

-The tool currently limits itself to five requests. **Do not share your access token.**
+The tool currently limits the number of libraries that it will send for review (while we are experimenting with this feature, we want to avoid deluging our vetting system with requests). **Do not share your access token.**

 Example: